|Centrip Editorial Board

 ・Kyoto Kimono Rental Wargo

 Kenrokuen is about an 8-minute walk from here.
 There are plenty of plans to choose from, including standard kimonos, classy antique kimonos and hakama styles.
-If you want to walk comfortably pick the Taishou kimono plan.
+If you want to walk around comfortably, pick the Taishou kimono plan.

 ・Kokoyui Kimono Rental Shop